Titãs: 1982-1982: Formation and first shows

 After watching performances by Novos Baianos, Alceu Valença, Caetano Veloso and Gilberto Gil at the school's courtyard, the members started a band and recorded a tape with pick-up lines.
 The group's initial lineup originally included members such as Nuno Ramos, who would later become an artist.

 Their first live performance was in 1981 at an event at the Mário de Andrade Library called A Idade da Pedra Jovem (The Young Stone Age).
 The group presented a pop opera centered around Johnny Cristell, who was supposed to be some sort of Brazilian Tommy.
-In this first version of the band, Miklos and Britto alternated between vocals and keyboards, Reis played the drums, Bellotto and Fromer played the guitars, and there were six vocalists (including Antunes and Pessoa) and five backing vocalists (still not including Mello, who was getting married at the time).
+In this first version of the band, Miklos and Britto alternated between bass and keyboards, Reis played the drums, Bellotto and Fromer played the guitars, and there were six lead vocalists (including Antunes and Pessoa) and five backing vocalists (still not including Mello, who was getting married at the time).

 After a trip to Rio de Janeiro, where he closely followed the rise of his then brother-in-law Billy Forghieri's band Blitz, Pessoa suggested to Bellotto that they officially formed the Titãs do Iê-Iê.
 The name has its roots in their early sessions, at Bellotto's parent's home library, where there were books such as Titãs da Ciência, Titãs do Esporte, Titãs da Literatura (Science Titans, Sports Titans, Literature Titans), among others.

 Their first shows happened on 15 and 16 October 1982, at Sesc Pompeia.
 It was described by Mello as a "damned session" due to the session being held late at night. (after midnight).
 During the band's initial sessions, the band's attire included make-up and colorful suits.
-The first line-up under their official name had nine members, six of them being vocalists: Arnaldo Antunes, Branco Mello and Ciro Pessoa were solely vocalists; Paulo Miklos sang and shared the bass guitar with Nando Reis and the keyboards with Sérgio Britto; Britto sang and played the keyboards; Reis played the bass and sang; Tony Bellotto and Marcelo Fromer played the electric and the acoustic guitar respectively and André Jung played the drums.
+The first line-up under their official name had nine members, six of them being vocalists: Arnaldo Antunes, Branco Mello and Ciro Pessoa were solely vocalists; Paulo Miklos sang and shared the bass with Nando Reis and the keyboards with Sérgio Britto; Britto sang and played the keyboards; Reis played the bass and sang; Tony Bellotto and Marcelo Fromer played the electric and the acoustic guitar respectively and André Jung played the drums.
 The nine-member band would usually go on stage with about 30 original songs.

 After these initial performances at Sesc, the group embarked in a city tour around alternative venues such as Lira Paulistana, Hong Kong (by Júlio Barroso), Napalm and the gay bar Village Station.
 In the meantime, they would distribute some demo tapes, some of which ended up in the hands of Lulu Santos, Liminha, Billy Forghieri and the program Fábrica do Som.
 Both live and in studio, they were playing later hits such as "Bichos Escrotos", "Marvin", "Sonho Com Você" and "Sonífera Ilha".